best-practice-and-impact/ons-spark/ons-spark/spark-concepts/persistence.md

 <!-- #region -->
 # Persisting in Spark

-Persisting Spark DataFrames is done to improve efficiency.
-There are two different cases where persisting can be useful:
+Persisting Spark DataFrames is done for a number of reasons, a common reason is creating intermediate outputs in a pipeline for quality assurance purposes.
+In this article we are mainly interested in using [persistence](https://en.wikipedia.org/wiki/Persistence_(computer_science)) to improve performance, i.e. reduce processing time.
+There are two different cases where persisting DataFrames can be useful in this context:

-1. Remove unnecessary repetitions of the same processing
+1. To remove unnecessary repetitions of the same processing
-2. Lineage of the DataFrame is long and complex
+2. If the DataFrame lineage is long and complex

 In this article we discuss why persisting is useful with Spark, introduce the different methods of persisting data and discuss their use cases.
 Examples are given in the **Cache** and **Checkpoint and Staging tables** articles.

 ## Theory: lineage, execution plan and the catalyst optimiser

-Before we discuss persistance we should discuss lineage, the execution plan and the catalyst optimiser.
+Before we discuss persistence we should discuss lineage, the execution plan and the catalyst optimiser.

-We know that Spark uses lazy evaluation, meaning it doesn't process data until it has to e.g. infering the schema of a file, a row count, returning some data using `.show()`/`head() %>% collect()` or writing data to disk.
+We know that Spark uses lazy evaluation, meaning it doesn't process data until it has to e.g. inferring the schema of a file, a row count, returning some data using `.show()`/`head() %>% collect()` or writing data to disk.
 As we execute DataFrame transformations Spark tracks the lineage of the DataFrame and creates an execution plan.
 When we execute an action Spark executes the plan.
 This is quite different to how regular Python, pandas or R works.
 Why does Spark work in this way?
-Because Spark will find more efficient ways to process the data than just following our commands one after the other, and when it comes to processing big data, this is really useful.
+One reason is that Spark wont have to store intermediate objects in memory, which makes it more efficient for processing big data.
+Another reason is that Spark will find more efficient ways to process the data than just following our commands one after the other, and again, this is really useful when processing big data.

 The way Spark optimises our jobs is using the [catalyst optimiser](https://databricks.com/glossary/catalyst-optimizer) and the [tungsten optimiser](https://databricks.com/glossary/tungsten).
 The former uses a list of rules to change our code into a more efficient strategy, whereas the latter performs optimisations on the hardware.
 If we want to see how Spark will or has processed a DataFrame we can look at the execution plan.
 For a quick view you can apply the `.explain()`/`explain` functions to DataFrames in PySpark/sparklyr.
-The `full` argument can be set to true to see how the catalyst optimiser has taken the original Spark code and optimised it to reach the final version, called the Physical Plan.
+The `full` argument can be set to `true` to see how the catalyst optimiser has taken the original Spark code and optimised it to reach the final version, called the Physical Plan.
 Examples are given in the **Checkpoint and Staging table** article on how to read the output of the `explain` function.
 The execution plan is also given in the form of a DAG diagram within the SQL tab in the Spark UI.
 Examples are given in the **Cache** article on understanding these diagrams.

 ## Remove repeated processing